byjg/php-micro-orm/docs/softdelete.md

 This is useful for keeping a record of the data that was deleted, and for maintaining referential integrity in the database.

-The get this working automatically you need to define a field named `deleted_at` in your table **and** create a Object Mapper that supports this field.
+To enable this feature you need to define a field named `deleted_at` in your table **and** create a Object Mapper that supports this field.

 ## How to Enable Soft Delete

-You just define in the field mapper the field named `deleted_at` and the repository will automatically will filter the records that have this field set.
+Once you define a FieldMapping to the `deleted_at` field, Repository class will automatically filter the records that have this field equals null.

 There is some ways to define the field `deleted_at`: